 “As far as protein powder goes, I would look more at the type of protein vs. specific brands.
 There are quite a few different types-all of which serve slightly different purposes.
 Whey (isolate) is probably the most versatile, but best suited for post workout when you do not have access to a meal-it digests very fast and floods muscles with vital recovery nutrients).
 Casein powder is dramatically slower at digesting and is ideal for in-between meals, or right before bed to aid in muscle recovery whilst sleeping.
 Plant/grain based proteins (hemp/pea/rice etc), are ideal for vegans and those who are severely lactose intolerant.
 Although, if you’re neither of those, you’re better off with the milk based proteins as they have a more complete amino acid profile.

 I don’t believe in the beef based protein powders that are on the market.
 More often than not, they’re based on VERY low-grade beef (think McDonald’s).
 If it was of a higher quality beef, they would be quite a bit more expensive”.

-Besides protein powder, what are other supplements you consider to be important?
+Besides protein powder, what are other supplements would you consider to be important?